-- A. review the Company's compliance and ethics programs, including legal and regulatory requirements, and review with management its periodic evaluation of the effectiveness of such programs.
-The Committee shall (a) review annually the Company's code of conduct and code of ethics and the programs that management has established to monitor compliance with such codes and (b) receive any corporate attorneys' reports of evidence of a material violation of securities laws and/or breaches of fiduciary duty by the Company; - B. establish procedures for the receipt, retention and treatment of complaints received by the Company about accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters; - C. determine the appropriate funding needed by the Committee for payment of compensation to the independent auditor engaged for preparing or issuing audit reports, or performing other audit, review or attest services for the Company; - D. have the authority to retain outside counsel, accountants, experts and other advisors that it deems appropriate to assist the Committee in performing its functions.
-The Committee shall be provided with appropriate funding, as determined by the Committee, for payment of compensation to such outside counsel, accountants, experts and other advisors.
-The Company will also provide appropriate funding, as determined by the Committee, for payment of ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties; - E. perform an evaluation of its performance annually to determine whether it is functioning effectively.
-The Committee also shall discuss with the independent auditor the accountants' observations related to the effectiveness of the Committee; and - F. review and reassess this Charter at least annually and recommend any proposed changes to the Board for approval.
+The Committee shall receive any corporate attorneys' reports of evidence of a material violation of securities and/or commodities laws and/or breaches of fiduciary duty by the Company or any of its employees.

+- 2. establish procedures for the receipt, retention and treatment of complaints received by the Company about accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters; - 3. determine the appropriate funding needed by the Committee for payment of compensation to the independent auditor engaged for preparing or issuing audit reports, or performing other audit, review or attest services for the Company; - 4. have the authority to retain outside counsel, accountants, experts and other advisors that it deems appropriate to assist the Committee in performing its functions.
+The Committee shall be provided with appropriate funding, as determined by the Committee, for payment of compensation to such outside counsel, accountants, experts and other advisors; - 5. perform an evaluation of its performance bi-annually to determine whether it is functioning effectively.
+The Committee also shall discuss with the independent auditor the accountants' observations related to the effectiveness of the Committee; and - 6. review and reassess this Charter at least annually and obtain the approval of the Board of Directors.

-IX.
-INVESTIGATIVE AUTHORITY
+F. INVESTIGATIVE AUTHORITY